scitix/sichek/docs/configuration.md

     - for production env: `/var/sichek/config/xx-component/*_spec.yaml`
     - for development env: based on `runtime.Caller` → `path-to-sichek/component/config/*_spec.yaml`

-  - Cloud-based OSS fallback (e.g., when spec for a specific board ID is missing)
+  - Remote URL fallback (e.g., when spec for a specific board ID is missing, load from SICHEK_SPEC_URL)

 - Filters the loaded specs to include only those applicable to the local host hardware